THIS IS

 For years it was the stage of grandiose national and international performances.
 Singers, actors, dancers, Spanish hostesses made this stage their home.

-Maxime Dancing was unique and unrivalled, with its own atmosphere, light effects ahead of its time, “The best cabaret of Lisbon of all times”.
+Maxime Dancing was unique and unrivaled, with its own atmosphere, light effects ahead of its time, “The best cabaret of Lisbon of all times”.

 Maxime Dancing